AlexanderFranse/newConnect4/NOTES.md

-        ✅ Implement step for putting player 1 disc in a column ✅ Refactor to remove unneeded parameters and steps ✅ Implement step for asserting the log for a win for player 1
+        ✅ Implement step for putting player 1 disc in a column ✅ Refactor to remove unneeded parameters and steps ✅ Implement step for asserting the log for a win for player 1 Fix the steps to use the boardcopy instead of the board

 ## Unit
 Create board